priyasculinarycloud/priyasculinarycloud.github.io/_posts/2020-04-11-capsicum-rice.markdown

 author: shanmu09
 comments: true
 date: 2020-04-11 07:59:03+00:00
-excerpt: A South Indian cuisine with succulent pieces of capsicums that kids would love to relish for lunch.
+excerpt: A south Indian cuisine with succulent pieces of capsicums that kids would love to relish for lunch.
 layout: post
 slug: capsicum-rice